RHsyseng/telco-operations/metallb/bgp.md

 ### **Requisites**

-- An openshift cluster with a valid storage cluster and metallb operator deployed
+- An OpenShift cluster with a valid storage cluster and metallb operator deployed.
 - A vm or a dedicated Baremetal to be used as BGP node (This could be a dedicated router too).
 - Some unused ips